JoshAaronLevy/slideshow-buddy/electron-build-plan.md

 # Option B Implementation Plan: Change TypeScript Output Directory

-**Implementation Goal**: Rename TypeScript output directory from `build/` to `compiled/` to eliminate the electron-builder naming conflict that prevents the packaged app from finding compiled JavaScript files.
+**Implementation Goal**: Rename TypeScript output directory from `build/` to `app/` to eliminate the electron-builder naming conflict that prevents the packaged app from finding compiled JavaScript files.

 **Root Cause**: electron-builder has special internal handling for directories named `build/` that conflicts with the `buildResources` configuration, causing the directory to be excluded from packaging despite being explicitly listed in the `files` array.

-**Solution**: Rename the TypeScript output directory from `build/` to `compiled/`, which is semantically clearer and avoids all naming conflicts with build tooling.

----

-## CLARIFYING QUESTIONS

-**Please answer these questions before proceeding.
-Once answered, I will update the implementation plan accordingly.**

-1. **Directory Name Preference**: The report recommends `compiled/` as the new directory name.
-Do you approve this choice, or would you prefer a different name (e.g., `dist-ts/`, `lib/`, `out/`)?
-   - **Your answer**: I recommend using `app/` instead of `compiled/`.
-This is more semantic (contains the application code), shorter and cleaner, follows common Electron project conventions where app code goes in `app/`, and completely avoids any build-system terminology that could cause future conflicts with tools like webpack, rollup, or other bundlers that commonly use `dist/`, `build/`, or `compiled/`.
+**Solution**: Rename the TypeScript output directory from `build/` to `app/`.
+This follows common Electron conventions where application code goes in `app/`, is semantically clearer (contains the application code), and completely avoids build-system terminology that could cause conflicts with tools like webpack, rollup, or other bundlers.

-2. **Swift Build Directory**: The Swift build currently outputs to `electron/build/native/` (which is moved to `electron/assets/`).
-Should we also rename the Swift output directory for consistency (e.g., to `compiled/native/`), or keep it as-is since it's an intermediate output that gets moved to `assets/` anyway?
-   - **Your answer**: Keep the Swift build directory as `electron/build/native/` since it's an intermediate output that gets moved to `assets/`.
-This maintains clear separation between TypeScript output (which stays in `app/`) and Swift build artifacts (which are temporary).
-Changing Swift paths would add unnecessary complexity and risk to the migration without meaningful benefit.

-3. **Testing Requirements**: After implementing Option B, would you like me to:
-   - a) Just update all the files and let you test manually?
-   - b) Run a test build after implementation to verify it works?
-   - c) Create a test checklist for you to validate?
+**Key Decisions**:
+- ✅ Directory name: `app/` (more semantic, follows Electron conventions)
+- ✅ Swift build: Keep as `build/native/` (intermediate output, no changes needed)
-   - **Your answer**: b) Run a test build after implementation to verify it works.
-This ensures the critical packaging issue is actually resolved before considering the implementation complete.
-I'll run both development testing (`npm run electron:start`) and packaging testing (`npm run build:mac:unsigned`) to validate the fix works end-to-end.
+- ✅ Testing: Run test builds after implementation to verify the fix

-4. **Documentation Updates**: Should I also update the documentation files (BUILD.md, ARCHITECTURE.md, etc.) that reference the `build/` directory in the same stage, or would you prefer to handle documentation separately?
-   - **Your answer**: Yes, update the documentation files in Stage 10 as part of the implementation.
-This ensures the documentation accurately reflects the new directory structure and prevents confusion for future developers.
-Documentation changes should happen after the technical implementation is validated to avoid documenting something that might need to be rolled back.

-5. **Git Commit Strategy**: After completing each stage, would you like me to:
+- ✅ Documentation: Update in Stage 10 after validation
-   - a) Leave all changes uncommitted for you to review and commit manually?
+- ✅ Git commits: Leave uncommitted for manual review
-   - b) Create a commit after each stage with a descriptive message?
-   - c) Create commits only after specific stages you specify?
-   - **Your answer**: a) Leave all changes uncommitted for you to review and commit manually.
-This allows you to review all changes together, ensure everything works as expected, and create commits with your preferred commit messages and structure.
-Since this is a significant architectural change, manual review before committing is the safest approach.

 ---